ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning-layers.md

 # Summary

+I hope you enjoyed this post and found it useful.
+It's my first time using animations - it feels good to be moving up in the quality of what I'm offering here.

+Below is a short table summarizing the article:

 | Layer           | Intuition                      | Inductive bias          | When to use                                             |
 |-----------------|--------------------------------|-------------------------|---------------------------------------------------------|
 | Fully connected | Allow all possible connections | None                    | Data without structure (i.e. tabular)                   |
 | 2D Convolution  | Recognizing spatial patterns   | Local, spatial patterns | Spatial structure (i.e. images)                         |
 | LSTM            | Database                       | Sequences                         | Data with sequential structure (i.e. text, time series) |
 | Attention       | Focus on similarity            | Similarity, limit information flow  | Data with sequential structure (i.e. text, time series) |

+Thanks for reading!